rkchang/mlidk/README.md

 # The Lettuce programming language and compiler/interpreter

-This repository contains the compiler/interpreter `lettucec` for the Lettuce programming language.
+Lettuce is a new functional programming language with a simple static type system.
+This repository contains its corresponding MLIR/LLVM based compiler/interpreter: `lettucec`.

 Demo of compiler mode: